Kimberly K. Amin, M.M., Piano

 Two of Mr. Christensen's carillon arrangements are published by The Guild of Carillonneurs in North America.
 A piece for handbells is available from the Lorenz Corporation.
 Several pieces for organ have been published by the Kenwood Press.
 Mr. Christensen can be heard playing the carillon on the Delos CD Christmas with Roger Wagner featuring the Roger Wagner Chorale with carillon and handbells.

-Lisa Cherry, Horn
+Lisa Cherry, French Horn

 Lisa Cherry has been a professional musician since 1978.
 Upon completion of her degree in Performance in 1981, she won her first orchestra job in Veracruz, México.
 After the Veracruz orchestra job, Lisa returned home and has been “free-lancing” ever since!